Clickport vs Cloudflare Web Analytics in 2026

 Visitors appear in real time.
 Full referrer lists, not top 15.
 Engagement scores, conversion goals, weekday-aware comparisons, all there from the first visit.

-If you have goals to track (signups, purchases, clicks, form submissions), set them up in the dashboard in about a minute each.
-No developer required.
+If you have goals to track, signups, purchases, clicks, form submissions, set them up in the dashboard in about a minute each.
+No developer needed.

-You can keep Cloudflare Web Analytics enabled alongside Clickport for as long as you want to compare.
-Most people who do this find the same thing: Clickport shows fewer "visitors" (because it's deduplicating return visits properly) and more pages (because it's not capping at row 15).
-Looking at the broader field?
-Our GA alternatives comparison covers Plausible, Fathom, Matomo, and 12 more.
+You can leave Cloudflare Web Analytics running next to Clickport for as long as you want to compare.
+Most people who do land on the same result: Clickport shows fewer "visitors," because it dedupes return visits properly, and more pages, because it doesn't stop at row 15.
+Want the wider field?
+My GA alternatives comparison covers Plausible, Fathom, Matomo, and 12 more.

 See past the top 15

-If you're already on Cloudflare and you only need pageviews, none of this matters.
-If you're using analytics to make decisions, all of it does.
+If you're already on Cloudflare and you only need pageviews, none of it matters.
+If you make decisions from your analytics, all of it does.

-Clickport shows everything.
+Clickport shows the whole thing.
 Real-time, no sampling, paginated lists, EU-hosted.
-Engagement scores, copy detection, weekday-aware comparisons, and a full behavioral surface that Cloudflare's product was never built to provide.
+Engagement scores, copy detection, weekday-aware comparisons, and the full behavioral surface Cloudflare's product was never built to give you.

 Start your 30-day free trial.
 No credit card.
 No cookie banner required.